On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Numerical results

 where for (the time-series corresponding to) product $j$ at time $t$, $D_{tj}$ and $\hat{D}_{tj}$ denote the true and predicted median demand values.

 We report the obtained ND values of selected set of time series, for each conditioning time step for the Walmart and Favorita datasets in Table~\ref{tab:nd_results}, where column labels refer to the conditioning steps ($t'$).

-Table \ref{tab:walmart_nd} shows that DeepAR performs the best, and AR(1) is the worst for the Walmart dataset.
-For the Favorita dataset, as seen in Table \ref{tab:favorita_nd}, while DeepAR outperforms the others in this case as well, the performance gap between LogMA and DeepAR is not as large as in the Walmart case, which is inline with the reported performance of LogMA in \citep{Kaggle_Favorita}.
+Table~\ref{tab:walmart_nd} shows that for the Walmart dataset DeepAR performs the best for the first four time steps, while it is competitive with the other methods for the last four time steps, namely $t' \in \{4,5,6,7\}$.
+In contrast, AR(1) performs the worst for the Walmart dataset for most of the time steps.
+For the Favorita dataset, as seen in Table \ref{tab:favorita_nd}, while DeepAR outperforms the others for the majority of the time steps, the performance gap between LogMA and DeepAR is not as large as in the Walmart case, which is inline with the reported performance of LogMA in \citep{Kaggle_Favorita}.
 Note that the forecasting performance of all the methods for stages closer to the end of the planning horizon, i.e., the ones obtained by using a large conditioning step value, are highly accurate.
 This can be attributed to the fact that the value of the target time-series stabilizes as time index increases, while there is some unstable behavior early on, e.g., a huge peak is observed at the beginning of the horizon (see Figure \ref{fig:forecasting_walmart}).
 It is also important to recognize that time-series forecasting methods usually perform well for short-term prediction, while they frequently fail to provide high-accuracy long-term predictions.

-As the ND values are computed based on predicted median demand values, they provide insights mostly on the quality of point forecasts, which play an important rule in risk-neutral deterministic policies.
+As the ND values are computed based on predicted median demand values, they provide insights mostly on the quality of point forecasts, which play an important role in risk-neutral deterministic policies.
 On the other hand, for two-stage policies, as well as for risk-averse deterministic policies, we instead use probabilistic forecasts.
 That is, we rely on the provided confidence intervals to either sample scenarios or estimate the worst-case scenario/build an uncertainty set.
 Therefore, we use an additional metric to be able to assess the overall performance of the considered methods in terms of their probabilistic forecasts.
-In that regard, we rely on the $\rho$-risk (a.k.a. quantile loss) metric \cite{Salinas2019}.
+In that regard, we rely on the $\rho$-risk (quantile loss) metric \citep{Salinas2019}, which is used to quantify the forecasting accuracy of a quantile $\rho$ of the predictive probability distribution.

 Given $\rho \in (0,1)$, the $\rho$-risk of a product $j \in \Jset$ is defined as

 where $\mathbb{I}_{(\cdot)}$ is the indicator function. $Z_j = \sum_{t_0+L}^{t_0 + L + S} D_{tj}$ where $t_0$ is the forecast start point, $L$ is the lead time after the forecast start point, and $S$ is the length of the prediction range.
 In our case, $t_0$ corresponds to the start of the planning horizon (i.e., the period index of our $t=0$), there is no lead time, i.e., $L= 0$, and the length of the prediction range is equal to the length of the planning horizon, i.e., $S = \Tpar$.
 Lastly, the predicted $\rho$-quantile value of $Z_j$ is denoted by $\hat{Z}_j^{\rho}$.
 Note that having a lower value of $\rho$-risk is better.
 Analogously, $\rho$-risk for the entire set of products, $\rho$-risk, is computed by using the following formula: